dannycab/dannycab.github.io/_posts/2020-03-11-teachingonline.md

 ---
 layout: post
-title:  "I've never taught an online course and now I have to"
+title:  "I have never taught an online course and now I have to"
 date:   2020-03-11
 tags: [teaching, stem]
 comments: true